xtdb/xtdb/docs/internals.md

 The content-hash -> doc index is potentially a LRU cache backed by a larger, full key value store shared between the query nodes.

+When looking up using transact-time, business-time defaults to transact-time.
+This will filter out eventual writes done into the future business-time, which would need to be found via an explicit business-time/transact-time pair.
+The transact-time might not be an actual date, but could be a monotonic transaction id or maybe some form of causal context.
+If the transact-time is a date, it should be taken in an consistent (monotonic) manner, and should not be assigned by the client.

 #### Proposal B:

 This is the initially implemented approach.
 This excludes